-- they have an up to date awareness of online safety matters and of the current school Online Safety Policy and practices - they have read, understood and signed the school Staff Code of Conduct for Computing - they report any suspected misuse or problem to the Online Safety Co-ordinator (ICT Co-ordinator) /Headteacher / Senior Leader / Class teacher for investigation / action / sanction - all digital communications with pupils / parents / carers should be on a professional level and only carried out using official school systems - online safety issues are embedded in all aspects of the curriculum and other school activities - pupils understand and follow the school Online Safety Policy and acceptable use policy - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices in lessons, extra-curricular and extended school activities - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches (how to use google safe search on www, use of Hector and completion of online safety incident log).
+- they have an up to date awareness of online safety matters and of the current school Online Safety Policy and practices - they have read, understood and signed the school Staff Code of Conduct for Computing - they report any suspected misuse or problem to the Online Safety Co-ordinator (ICT Co-ordinator) /Headteacher for investigation. - all digital communications with pupils / parents / carers should be on a professional level and only carried out using official school systems - online safety issues are embedded in all aspects of the curriculum and other school activities - pupils understand and follow the school Online Safety Policy and Acceptable Use Policy - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices in lessons, extra-curricular and extended school activities - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches (how to use google safe search on www, use of Hector and completion of online safety incident log).